PradeepLoganathan/idp-the-hard-way/README.md

-# idp-the-hard-way
+# Internal Developer Portal - The Hard Way

-Internal Developer Portal The Hard Way
+This tutorial walks through building an internal developer platform the hard way.